MWRuszczycky/rubiks/README.md

 * Make it easier to quit rather than having to use `Esc`.
 * Implement randomized starts rather than beginning with a solved cube.
-* Implement saving of progress.
 * Maybe allow user to choose their own colors.
 * Write a better README.
-* Several functions need commenting and the Controller could probably be better refactored.
 * Improve the entry point and add help/about functionality.
-* Add clickable buttons for undos, quitting, saving, etc.
+* Add clickable buttons for undos, quitting, etc.
-* Improve the scaling algorithm to better handle perspective.